eric-tang40/messagingApp/README.md

 2. Navigate to python_backend/
    - Run `cd python_backend/`

-3. Create a Virtual Environment
+3. Configure the Python Module and Create a Virtual Environment
-   1. For macOS/Linux: `python3 -m venv venv`
+   - Note: Do not reuse an already existing virtual environment.
-   2. For Windows: `python -m venv venv`
+   - Note: Do not use `python -m venv venv` to create the venv -> the setup is more involved.
+    1. First, navigate to **File -> Project Structure -> Modules**.
+Verify that a module named 'python_backend' already exists.
+Click on it.
+    2. Go to **Dependencies**.
+You will need to set the <mark>Module SDK</mark>.
+Click on it and select `Add Python SDK from disk...`.
+    3. Make sure **New Environment** is selected.
+    4. Set **Location** to `/<your_project_directory>/messagingApp/python_backend/venv`
+        - Here is my location, for reference: `/Users/erict/messagingApp/python_backend/venv`.
+Your **Location** should look similar to this.
+    5. For the **base interpreter**, set it equal to `/usr/local/bin/python3.12`.
+        - Please use python3.12 to run this project to ensure compatibility.
+Do not use other, earlier versions of Python.
+    6. Do not select/toggle anything that is not explicitly mentioned above.
+    7. Click OK.
+    8. Your <mark>Module SDK</mark> should be named <mark>Python 3.12 (messagingApp)</mark>.
+If it's not, navigate to **File -> Project Structure -> SDKs**.
+Select your newly created SDK and rename it appropriately.
+    9. Before moving on, navigate to **python_backend/**.
+Verify that inside of the directory is a **venv/** directory.
+If yes, you can move on!

 4. Activate the Virtual Environment
+   - Make sure your terminal is in the **python_backend** directory before running this step.
    1. For macOS/Linux: `source venv/bin/activate`
    2. For Windows: `venv\Scripts\activate`
+   3. You should see a small <mark>(venv)</mark> tag next to your terminal's command prompt.
+If it's there, you have successfully activated your virtual environment!

-5. Install Requirements
+6. Install Requirements and Apply Migrations
    1. Run `pip install -r requirements.txt`

-6. Apply Migrations
-   1. Run `python manage.py makemigrations`
+   2. Run `python manage.py makemigrations`
-   2. Run `python manage.py migrate`
+   3. Run `python manage.py migrate`
-   3. You can move on after running both commands.
+   4. You can move on after running all commands.

-8. Configure the Python Module
-   1. Navigate to **File -> Project Structure -> Modules**.
-Verify that a module named 'python_backend' already exists.
-Click on it.
-   2. Navigate to **Dependencies**.
-Change the <mark>Module SDK</mark> to your new virtual environment.
-Ensure that your new SDK is a Python environment.
-      1. Click on **Edit** saving the Module SDK.
-Make sure that the <mark>Python SDK home path:</mark> matches the path of the virtual environment in your project.
-   3. Click **Apply**, then **OK**.
-   4. Your Python module is set up!

-9. Add the JavaFX library
+7. Add the JavaFX library
    1. Download the version of JavaFX that is most compatible with your computer.
+       - Note: Please ensure that that the JavaFX version you choose is compatible with the version of Java that is running on your project.
-   2. Navigate to **File -> Project Structure -> Modules**.
+   3. Navigate to **File -> Project Structure -> Modules**.
 Verify that a module named 'messagingApp' already exists.
 Click on it.
-   3. Under the **Module SDK** dropdown, you should see a small **+**.
+   4. Under the **Module SDK** dropdown, you should see a small **+**.
 Click on it.
-Then, select **Library...**, and add the necessary JavaFX files.
+Then, select **2.
+Library...**, and open the necessary JavaFX files.
       1. Only add files in `lib/` that end in `.jar`.
+There should be 8 of these.
+      2. Your JavaFX files should be located in a directory with a similar name to `javafx-sdk-23.0.1`.
+Inside of that directory should be a directory named `lib/`.
+   5. Before clicking **OK**, you should be brought to a window where you can name your library and set its level.
+      1. For **Name:**, make sure you name your library `javafx-swt`.
+      2. For **Level:**, keep the library on the `Project Library`
-   4. Click **Apply**, then **OK**.
+   5. Click **OK**.
+   6. You will be brought back to the messagingApp module.
+Click **Apply**, then **OK** to apply your library.
-   5. You just imported the JavaFX libraries!
+   7. You should see a new library named `javafx-swt` inside of the messagingApp module.
+You just imported the JavaFX libraries!

-10. Configure the JavaFX Application
+8. Configure the JavaFX Application
    1. Navigate to **Run -> Edit Configurations**.
    2. Click on **+**.
 Add an **Application**.
    3. Click on **Modify options**.
 Find 'Add VM options' and make sure it's toggled on.